RunestoneInteractive/webfundamentals/_sources/Javascript/context.rst

 Modify the example above so that in each case you are calling ``hello(this)``.
 Now in your javascript change the alert to ``alert("Hello I am " + me.innerHTML)``

-For comparison, lets create the same page as above but in Javascript.
+For comparison, let's create the same page as above but in Javascript.

 .. activecode:: button_context_2
    :language: html